Spatial Knowledge Graph-Guided Multimodal Synthesis: Conclusion

 \section{Conclusion}

 In this work, we propose {\ourframework}, a novel multimodal synthetic data generation method that leverages Spatial Knowledge Graph to synthesize images and question-answer pairs, addressing the lack of high-quality data for spatial understanding tasks.
 Using {\ourframework}, we create a multimodal instruction dataset and a benchmark, {\testdata}, to enhance and evaluate the spatial understanding capabilities of MLLMs.
-Extensive experiments demonstrate the effectiveness of {\ourframework} and analyze the impact of spatial relationship types, dataset scales, and object densities.
+Extensive experiments analyze the effectiveness of {\ourframework} and the impact of spatial relationship types, dataset scales, and object densities.
+Our results show that {\ourframework} significantly improves MLLMs' performance on spatial reasoning tasks.
+Furthermore, the automatic construction of Spatial Knowledge Graphs and data synthesis pipeline offers a flexible framework that can be extended to various domains requiring precise spatial representations.